nol13/fuzzball.js/README.md

 **Other Scoring Options**

-  * partial_token_set_ratio (options.trySimple = true will add the partial_ratio to the test suite, also note this will always return 100 if there are any tokens in common)
+  * partial_token_set_ratio (options.trySimple = true will add the partial_ratio to the test suite, note this function will always return 100 if there are any tokens in common)
   * partial_token_sort_ratio
   * WRatio (runs tests based on relative string length and returns weighted top score, current default scorer in fuzzywuzzy extract)